trustedlogin/docs/docs/flows.md

 The envelope with encrypted credentials is returned to the Vendor.

-### Step 6: Vendor Plugin Receives & Decrypts Envelope {#step-6-vendor-plugin-receives--decrypts-envelope}
+### Step 6: Connector Plugin Receives & Decrypts Envelope {#step-6-connector-plugin-receives--decrypts-envelope}

-The Vendor plugin receives the envelope.
+The Connector plugin receives the envelope.
 It includes the Site URL associated with the Site Access Key but not the endpoint, which is required to log in.

-The Vendor plugin decrypts the envelope and extracts the credentials, then cryptographically generates the URL to access Client site (using [`TrustedLogin\Vendor\TrustedLoginService::envelopeToUrl()`](https://github.com/trustedlogin/vendor/blob/a62ec370bb5e715eed3524bf92c77482e785d273/php/TrustedLoginService.php#L395)).
+The Connector plugin decrypts the envelope and extracts the credentials, then cryptographically generates the URL to access Client site (using [`TrustedLogin\Vendor\TrustedLoginService::envelopeToUrl()`](https://github.com/trustedlogin/trustedlogin-connector/blob/a62ec370bb5e715eed3524bf92c77482e785d273/php/TrustedLoginService.php#L395)).

 The site URL and the access parts are returned as an AJAX response, completing the request started in Step 1.

-### Step 7: Vendor Plugin `POST`s to Client Site {#step-7-vendor-plugin-posts-to-client-site}
+### Step 7: Connector Plugin `POST`s to Client Site {#step-7-connector-plugin-posts-to-client-site}

-A temporary form [is created using JavaScript](https://github.com/trustedlogin/vendor/blob/a62ec370bb5e715eed3524bf92c77482e785d273/src/components/AccessKeyForm.js#L259-L281) with the Client Site URL set as the form `action` property.
+A temporary form [is created using JavaScript](https://github.com/trustedlogin/trustedlogin-connector/blob/a62ec370bb5e715eed3524bf92c77482e785d273/src/components/AccessKeyForm.js#L259-L281) with the Client Site URL set as the form `action` property.
 A `POST` request is submitted, preventing the submitted data from being logged.

 The form submits the following to the Client Site URL: